 Nearly 30 million people suffer from migraine in the United States.
 Migraines are intensely painful headaches often felt on one side of the head and behind one eye.

 By this time the pain behind my right eye and across my forehead was quite substantial – what I believe many would interpret as a migraine headache.
 I was quite sure I had a sinus headache because applying pressure to my sinuses gave me some relief.

-In my research, I stumbled across: Why Alcohol Causes Sinus Congestion on the popular Livestrong blog, and if you don’t fancy reading about it, it’s the histamine in red and white wine that causes inflammation in your sinuses.
+In my research, I stumbled across: Why Alcohol Causes Sinus Congestion on the popular Livestrong blog.
+If you don’t fancy the research, it’s the histamine in red and white wine that causes inflammation in your sinuses.
 Bingo!
-Let’s take a look at some common sinus irritants:
+Let’s take a look at some common sinus irritants.

-1. Wine – My mother asked me once (this is relevant to my story), where I keep the Kleenex and I told her, ‘I never blow my nose.’
-The look on her face was priceless and she immediately had to tell my step-father.
-You see, I come from a family of morning honkers.
+1. Wine – My mother asked me once (this is relevant to my story), where I keep the Kleenex and I told her, I don’t have any tissues in the house, because I never blow my nose.
+The look on her face was priceless!
+I come from a family of morning honkers.

 2. Pets – My sister might do well removing her Newfoundland dog from their bedroom at night.
 It’s a dog’s saliva and dander, not really the fur, that’s problematic.
 An air purifier could help.

 In my quest to solve the mystery of my cracking headache, I came upon a great article on saline nasal irrigation.
-Essentially you flush out the stagnant sinuses using a warm salt water flush.
-Sea salt is recommended and a dash of baking soda so it doesn’t sting.
+Essentially, you flush out the stagnant sinuses using a warm salt water flush.
+Sea salt is recommended and a dash of baking soda, so it doesn’t sting.

-Well it certainly wasn’t painful at all – just weird and very snotty (sorry but true).
-Make sure you have some tissues very close by (oops, toilet paper will have to do).
-Keep your mouth open or you’ll swallow the salt solution and all the … mess (snot) – I forgot to keep my mouth open – I learned the hard way.
+Well, it certainly wasn’t painful – just weird and very snotty (sorry but true).
+Make sure you have loads of tissues close by.
+Keep your mouth open or you’ll swallow the salt solution and all the mucous.
+I forgot to keep my mouth open – I learned the hard way.

 So if you have a headache that you think is a migraine and you feel some pressure in your sinuses, maybe you should give nasal irrigation a try.
 And do let me know, if it eases your headache.